Kition: History

 The kingdom was under Egyptian domination from 570 to 545 BC.
 Persia ruled Cyprus from 545 BC.
 Kings of the city are referred to by name from 500 BC—in Phoenician texts and as inscriptions on coins.

 Marguerite Yon claims that literary texts and inscriptions suggest that by the Classical period Kition was one of the principal local powers, along with its neighbour Salamis.
 In 499 BC Cypriot kingdoms (including Kition) joined Ionia's revolt against Persia.

 Persian rule of Cyprus ended in 332 BC.

 Ptolemy I conquered Cyprus in 312 BC and killed Poumyathon, the Phoenician king of Kition, and burned the temples.
 Shortly afterwards the Cypriot city-kingdoms were dissolved and the Phoenician dynasty of Kition was abolished.
 Following these events the area lost its religious character.

-However, a trading colony from Kition established at Piraeus had prospered to the point that, in 233 BC they requested and received permission for the construction of a temple dedicated to Astarte".
+The community of Kitian merchants in Athens asked and received from the Athenian authorities in 333/332 BC permission to own a plot of land (probably in Peiraeus) and build on it a temple for Aphrodite (Astarte).
+The permission is recorded on a stele that contains the official decision (probably erected by the Kitian themselves); in addition, an inscription dedicated by "Aristoklea of Kition to Aphrodite Urania", which probably originated in this temple, was found in Attica.

-Cyprus was annexed by Rome in 58 BC.
+Cyprus was annexed by the Roman Republic in 58 BC.

 Strong earthquakes hit the city in 76 AD and the year after, but the city seems to have been prosperous during Roman times.
 A curator civitatis, or financial administrator of the city, was sent to Kition from Rome during the rule of Septimius Severus.

-Earthquakes of 322 and 342 AD "caused the destruction not only of Kition but also of Salamis and Pafos".
+The city was destroyed by successive earthquakes in 322 and 342 AD, which also destroyed Salamis and Pafos.